 Here we investigate the effects of PBL structure on the observed clouds.
 The PBL top is defined as the height of the strongest temperature inversion (Brooks et al., 2017) within the lowermost 3 km of the atmosphere (Sotiropoulou et al., 2016).
-Clouds are considered to be below the inversion (cloud top below the PBL top), above the inversion (cloud base above the PBL top), or to extend into the inversion (cloud base below PBL top and cloud top above PBL top).
+Clouds are considered to be below the inversion (cloud top below the PBL top), to be above the inversion (cloud base above the PBL top), or to extend into the inversion (cloud base below PBL top and cloud top above PBL top).

 Figures 9 and 10 provide a statistical overview of the geometrical thickness and cloud-top temperature of clouds for different PBL structure and temperature at 1 km height.
 We separate between liquid and mixed-phase clouds observed above, below, and extending into the inversion during WAE and non-WAE conditions as well as for coupled and decoupled PBLs.
-Cases of liquid and mixed-phase clouds in decoupled PBLs during WAE were rare (N<100) in the ACSE data set, and thus, not considered here.
-Non-precipitating and precipitating liquid clouds showed little difference in mean and median cloud thickness (Figures 9a and c).
-However, they do show a clear difference in the frequency distribution of cloud-top temperature with respect to WAE and non-WAE conditions and whether or not they are precipitating (Figures 9b and d).
+Cases of liquid and mixed-phase clouds in decoupled PBLs during WAE were rare (N < 100) in the ACSE data set and thus not considered here.
+Non-precipitating and precipitating liquid clouds showed little difference in mean and median cloud thickness (Fig. 9a and c).
+However, they do show a clear difference in the frequency distribution of cloudtop temperature with respect to WAE and non-WAE conditions and whether or not they are precipitating (Fig. 9b and d).
 Cloud-top temperatures were generally higher for coupled clouds during warm-air events.
-In addition, the top temperature of precipitating liquid clouds do not fall below -10°C and don't show the tail towards low cloud-top temperatures found for non-precipitating liquid clouds.
+In addition, the top temperature of precipitating liquid clouds does not fall below -10 °C and does not show the tail towards low cloud-top temperatures found for non-precipitating liquid clouds.

-- 305 Mixed-phase clouds during WAE were generally thinner than during non-WAE (Figures 10a and c).
-The deepest mixedphase clouds were found for non-WAE and for decoupled PBLs.
-No difference is found in the thickness of mixed-phase clouds below the inversion for coupled and decoupled PBLs suggesting little difference in the geometrical properties of those clouds.
-The frequency distributions of cloud-top temperatures are very similar for all non-precipitating mixed-phase clouds observed for non-WAE cases independent of PBL coupling, with a broad peak in occurrence between 0°C and -20°C. This - 310 distribution is shifted to warmer temperatures during WAE, with the warmest cloud tops found for clouds that extends through the inversion (Figure 10b).
-The cloud-top temperature for precipitating mixed-phase clouds in Figure 10d show a peak at -5°C for coupled PBLs during both WAE and non-WAE conditions.
-Fewer cases of cloud-top temperatures below -10°C are found for precipitating mixed-phase clouds compared to non-precipitating mixed phase clouds.
-All cloud cases (non-precipitating and precipitating liquid and mixed-phase) show warmest cloud tops for coupled PBLs during WAE conditions.
-This is related - to the fact that the top of those clouds extend into the warmer air aloft (Tjernström et al., 2015).
-Two detailed examples can be found in the Supplementary Material.
+Mixed-phase clouds during WAEs were generally thinner than during non-WAEs (Fig. 10a and c).
+The deepest mixedphase clouds were found for non-WAEs and for decoupled PBLs.
+No difference is found in the thickness of mixed-phase clouds below the inversion for coupled and decoupled PBLs, suggesting little difference in the geometrical properties of those clouds.
+The frequency distributions of cloud-top temperatures are very similar for all non-precipitating mixedphase clouds observed for non-WAE cases independent of PBL coupling, with a broad peak in occurrence between 0 and -20 °C. This distribution is shifted to warmer temperatures during WAEs, with the warmest cloud tops found for clouds that extend through the inversion (Fig. 10b).
+The cloud-top temperature for precipitating mixed-phase clouds in Fig. 10d shows a peak at -5 °C for coupled PBLs during both WAE and non-WAE conditions.
+Fewer cases of cloudtop temperatures below -10 °C are found for precipitating mixed-phase clouds compared to non-precipitating mixedphase clouds.
+All cloud cases (non-precipitating and precipitating liquid and mixed phase) show the warmest cloud tops for coupled PBLs during WAE conditions.
+This is related to the fact that the top of those clouds extend into the warmer air aloft (Tjernström et al., 2015).
+Two detailed examples can be found in the Supplement.